• WiiManic 9 months ago

 edit: Like I said, I'm not exactly knowledgeable about the world of tech startups.
 If i've learned anything though, it's that the money being given to obvious scam artists being excused as "vetting batch investments doesn't scale" has made me even more depressed and cynical about tech startups than I previously thought was possible.

-• blitzar an hour ago
+• blitzar 9 months ago

 > I mean they literally stole another YC startup's work wholesale and effectively defrauded YC investors.